nikolasburk/pulse-leaderboard/README.md

 This repository contains an example app that uses Prisma Pulse in a fullstack application to display and update a real-time leaderboard:

 - [Next.js](https://nextjs.org/) (_frontend_) with a [custom server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server) (_backend_)
-- [`react-flip-move`](https://github.com/joshwcomeau/react-flip-move) for animating React components
+- [React Flip Move](https://github.com/joshwcomeau/react-flip-move) for animating React components
 - [socket.io](https://socket.io/) for the websocket connection between client and server
 - [Prisma Pulse](https://www.prisma.io/data-platform/pulse) to get real-time updates from the database
 - [PostgreSQL](https://www.postgresql.org/) as the database